MikeTB-Microsoft/app_template_JBoss_EAP_on_AppSer_AZDeployment/README.md

-# AZD Deployment - JBoss EAP Pet Store Microservices Application Deployed to Azure App Service (AAS)
+# AZD Deployment - JBoss EAP Pet Store Application Deployed to Azure App Service (AAS)
 ## Description
-In this sample app template of the Pet Store Microservices application.
-Each of the Application Microservices are containerized and deployed to an Azure App Service (AAS) secured by Azure Firewall
+In this sample app template of the Pet Store application.The  Application is deployed to an Azure App Service (AAS) secured by Azure Firewall

 ## Deploy JBoss EAP Applicaiton to Azure App Services: